Connecting Synapse to Cerbos Hub

 These annotations identify the Synapse instance that handled the call, the region or cluster it ran in, the Synapse version deployed at the time, and the extensions that contributed to the enriched request.
 When Hub is the audit destination, this context is searchable and filterable in the Hub console.

-The same CERBOS_HUB_CLIENT_ID and CERBOS_HUB_CLIENT_SECRET credentials are used for both policy distribution and audit logging.
+The same CERBOS_HUB_CLIENT_ID and CERBOS_HUB_CLIENT_SECRET credentials are used for policy distribution and audit logging.
+Audit log collection requires Read & write credentials.

 Using Hub with an external Cerbos PDP